earthly/website/README.md

 > earthly ./website+run --CACHE_IMAGE="NO"
 ```

+To update the base image, makes changes in the earthfile and then run [this workflow](https://github.com/earthly/website/actions/workflows/base-image-build.yaml).

 ## Linting

 The blog has several linting steps.
 They run in CI, but you can also run them locally using `earthly +blog-lint`.